 The kitchen is where all the magic happens!!
 Bermuda’s best malasadas are made fresh daily and the sweet smell of this awesome treat floats out the door and through the courtyard!
 For those that wish to assist in the kitchen there’s lots to do- some fry, some sugar, some knead and some wash dishes.

-2016 Manager Christine Rodrigues
+2017 Manager Christine Rodrigues & Co-manager is

 Kiddyland is located in the upper level of the school in St. Joseph’s Courtyard and consists of a games section and photo area.
 There are generally 8 games booths and a small slide and a prize booth that need to be manned.
 This is a high volume area that caters to the younger audience and tends to be a fun area to work in for those who enjoy working with our younger customers.

-2016 Managers are Sonia Rymon-Lipinski and Kelly Green
+2017 Managers are Sonia Rymon-Lipinski and XXXX

 The photo area is a favourite and caters to customers of all ages.
 Many of our students have a tradition of getting group photos taken every year.
 Assistance is needed taking tickets, printing pictures and packaging them.